harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/approvals/using-harness-approval-steps-in-cd-stages.md

    :::info Limitations:

    * If you have two approval steps in a step group of a stage with the same step identifier.
-Harness won't be able to differentiate between the approval steps in such case, and rejects previous deployments with the same identifier.
+Harness won't be able to differentiate between the approval steps, and rejects previous deployments with the same identifier.
    * If you change the services in a CD stage, Harness won't reject the previous pipeline waiting for approval because you added/updated the service in the pipeline.

    :::